Learning-Based Importance Sampling via Stochastic Optimal Control for Stochastic Reaction Networks: Numerical Experiments and Results

 Initial states are $\mathbf{X}(0)=\left(S_1(0),\dots,S_6(0)\right)=\left (1, 50, 0, 1, 50, 0 \right)$, and we take the rates as $\theta_{1}=\theta_{2}=\theta_{4}=\theta_{5}=1$, and $\theta_{3}=\theta_{6}=0.1$.
 The propensity $a(\mathbf{x})$ follows the stochastic mass-action kinetics in \eqref{eq:prop_dynamics} and the final time is $T=2$.
 We consider $g(\mathbf{x})=\mathbf{1}_{\{x_5>60\}}$ as the observable. \end{example}

 Since all three are rare event examples with observable $g(\mathbf{\textbf{x}})=\mathbf{1}_{\{x_i>\gamma\}}$, we use the ansatz function \eqref{eq:ansatz_sigmoid} with initial parameters $\boldsymbol{\beta}^{space}=0$, and $\beta^{time}=0$.
-The relative error is more relevant for rare event occurrences than the absolute error, hence we use a relative version of the variance, \ie, the squared coefficient of variation~\cite{ben2021efficient, kroese2013handbook},
+The relative error is more relevant for rare event occurrences than the absolute error, hence we use a relative version of the variance, \ie, the squared coefficient of variation~\cite{ben2021efficient, kroese2013handbook}, which, for a random variable $X$, is given by